jrpryer/lore/Ydi-Kaari/Cosmology/Planes of Existence.md

 - **Harmonic Ethereal** (Upper layer): This is the warmer, luminous, and dreamlike aspect of the Ethereal, where spirits of guidance, inspiration, and benevolence dwell.
 It is also the layer traversed by the [[Passions & Apathies|Passions]].

 - **Umbral Ethereal** (Lower layer): This is the colder, murkier layer, where spirits of malcontent, shadow, and illusion linger.
-It is associated with legends of necromancy, lost knowledge, and secret paths, like those that lead to the [[Muérai|Gates of Silence]].
+It is associated with legends of necromancy, lost knowledge, and secret paths, like those that lead to the [[Muéræ|Gates of Silence]].
 It is also the layer traversed by the [[Passions & Apathies|Apathies]].

 When mortals are exposed to the Ethereal plane, they often struggle to perceive which layer they are reaching — for just because something _feels_ warm or inviting doesn’t mean it isn’t dangerous, and just because something *looks* strange or unsettling doesn’t make it malicious.

 At the fringe of the Ethereal plane, existing at an unknown distance within an imperceivable 4th dimension lies the **Beyond**, the plane of souls walked only by the %% Endless %% Fathers and Mothers of Kanyiirah, and perhaps other unknown gods of chaos.

-> Little is known about the Beyond, though it is believed to be the destination of all Kanyiiran souls, passing into the plane when they step through the [[Muérai|Gates of Silence]].
+> Little is known about the Beyond, though it is believed to be the destination of all Kanyiiran souls, passing into the plane when they step through the [[Muéræ|Gates of Silence]].
 This locale also loosely resembles the Shrouded Land, or Void, as it appears in the rare few recovered [[Idanthi]] manuscripts.